 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
 We use local anesthesia to eliminate discomfort.
 In addition, we will provide nitrous oxide analgesia if indicated.
 You will be able to drive home after your treatment, and you probably will be comfortable returning to your normal routine.

 When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist.
 You should contact their office for a follow-up restoration within a few weeks of completion at our office.
 Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 If a problem does occur, however, we are available at all times to respond.
 To prevent further decay, continue to practice good dental hygiene.

 How much will it cost?

 The cost associated with this procedure can vary depending on factors such as the severity of damage to the affected tooth and which tooth is affected.
 In general, endodontic treatment is much less expensive than tooth removal and replacement with an artificial tooth.

 Don’t Suffer From Tooth Pain Any Longer!

 Pain in your tooth or gums may be a symptom of infected pulp.
-Dr. Mughal can perform a Root Canal to treat the infected pulp, relieve pain, and save your natural teeth!
+Drs.
+Mughal and Bhagat can perform a Root Canal to treat the infected pulp, relieve pain, and save your natural teeth!